Can I Install Tiles on Composite or Wood Decks?

 Installing tile over a standard deck frame in an exterior environment is a recipe for trouble.
 The combination of tile, grout, wood and water in an environment with temperature and moisture fluctuations makes it nearly impossible to get the long-term performance that most occupants expect.
 For a deck that is partially enclosed under a roof and protected from heavy precipitation, a conventional tile floor could probably be achieved, but otherwise, proprietary systems designed for deck applications should be considered.

 There are a few products on the market that allow for a finished tile look on an elevated wood-framed deck.
 Some systems involv special tiles designed to install without grout in a grid system.
 These systems allow for movement and drainage.
 There are also systems designed for dry-laid pavers to be installed on decks, providing a similar look to a tile floor.
-New products are consistently being developed and brought to market, so it’s worth exploring if a tile deck is the look you are interested in.
+New products are consistently being developed and brought to market, so it’s worth exploring if a tile deck is the look you are interested in, or if a material like composite decking might be a better fit.
 In evaluating such a product, keep in mind the environment it will be installed in.
 It will likely need to accommodate differential movement between materials and provide water drainage.

 How to Demolish & Remove a Deck